 Saving on equipment

-Places such as Kmart, Target, Super Cheap Auto or BigW sell equipment for very cheap.
-You will find anything you need to go camping or to equip your car there.
+Shops such as Kmart, Target, Super Cheap Auto and BigW sell equipment for very cheap.
+You will find everything you need to go camping or equip your car.

-You can also buy second hand via websites such as Gumtree, one of the most popular second hand website.
-A great way to get ready for a road trip while benefiting from extremely good deals.
+You can also buy second hand via websites such as Gumtree, one of the most popular second-hand websites.
+Check on Marketplace on Facebook as well.
+These are a great way to get ready for a road trip while benefiting from extremely good deals.

 Saving on extras